 The Senior Netball Club participates in the Southern Football Netball League (SFNL) competition, and runs games on Saturday afternoons at the Springvale District Netball Association courts on Rowan Road, Dingley Village.

 The East Brighton Vampires Netball Club (EBVNC) began life in 2010 as the Brighton Sparks with one U11 team.
 In 2016, we changed our name to EBVNC.
 We now have 25 teams from U11 through to seniors.
-We also run a fantastic NetSetGo program for Grade 2 and 3 children, hopefully sowing the love of netball in our littlest players.
+We also run a fantastic NetSetGo program for Grade 2 and 3 children at Brighton Primary School and Gardenvale Primary School, hopefully sowing the love of netball in our littlest players.

 The EBVNC believes in promoting good sporting values, skills development, team play and a healthy participation in netball at all levels.
 Players have the opportunity to develop further skills in umpiring and coaching within the Club and beyond.
 We are a true community club and we also advocate inclusivity in sport.
 Members of our committee were instrumental in setting up an award-winning all-abilities netball program with the SANDY.